 - The Dreamer.
 This Dad is never strict and never nurtures.
 He lets Mom take the lead on discipline and doesn’t get involved with it.
 His children don’t know what he wants them to do or what he wants them to do.
 This Dad says, “Whatever.
 Just leave me alone.”

 When considering which discipline style you most associate with, ask yourself, “Is this the best style for my children/my family/my involvement?”
 And consider something more middle of the road.

 2. Know the Family Rules

 Clear communication is vital for understanding right and wrong in your house.
 You will need to establish clear boundaries for your home.
-We have written about Creating Family Rules in the past.
-Check them out and consider adding rules in your home today.
+Check out this article and consider adding rules in your home today.